Staff & Contributing Members

 Amanda May Moore | Creative Director and Residency Coordinator

-Amanda May Moore is the Creative Director and Residency Coordinator of Dzanc House, where she moves fluidly between roles—curator, facilitator, caretaker, dreamer—shaping a space where artists gather, ideas spark, and rhythms of belonging take root.
+Amanda May Moore is the Creative Gallery Arts Director and Residency Coordinator of Dzanc House, where she moves fluidly between roles—curator, facilitator, caretaker, dreamer—shaping a space where artists gather, ideas spark, and rhythms of belonging take root.

 Through curatorial exhibitions, arts and risograph programs and events, Amanda helps shape the living practice of creativity and connection, with visionary groundedness, tending to the daily needs of the residency home while nurturing the wider ecosystem that blooms around it.
 With a steady presence, Amanda’s efforts are to hold space for artists to thrive and for the community to grow in trust and shared wonder.